 Q. I have a friend who came to know Jesus several years ago.
 Now after getting some information off the internet he will only call Jesus “Yashua”.
 He tells me that “Jesus” is a false name with pagan origins and therefore Jesus and Yashua are two different people.
 He claims that people who worship “Jesus” are worshiping a false Messiah and are deceived.
 While those worshiping Yashua worship the true Messiah of the Bible.
 What are the origins of “Jesus” so I can explain to him that Jesus is His name and Yeshua is the Jewish way to say it.

-Sometimes the Lord’s Hebrew name is shortened into Y’shua, which can be pronounced Yeshua or Yahsua.
+Sometimes the Lord’s Hebrew name is shortened into Y’shua, which can be pronounced Yeshua.
 Next to Jesus, it’s the most popular way to say His name.

-Apparently the pagan connection actually comes from the Greek word Christos (Christ), a title also applied to Greek gods.
+Apparently the pagan connection actually comes from the Greek word Christos (Christ), a title that also referred to Greek gods.
 Christos means anointed one and has its parallel in the Hebrew mashiach (messiah), which also means anointed one.

 Those who complain that using Christ in connection with Jesus makes Him a pagan god are apparently unaware that God called King Cyrus of Persia His anointed in Isaiah 45:1 using the Hebrew word mashiach.
 Did that make Cyrus the Messiah?
 Of course not.
 The title has no importance of its own but derives its status from the name associated with it.
 Your friend is mistaken.